HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 10. Update the new page buffer to support the pb\_expansion\_threshold, and trigger an early end of tick if the threshold is exceeded.

-11. Modify metadata file write call to allow the location of the index to float and thus be of arbitrary size.
+11. **David, in progress** Modify metadata file write call to allow the location of the index to float and thus be of arbitrary size.

 12. Add code to remove entries from the index after they have been